 The last thing to consider is the gear each kid will need:

+That does it for this listing of great video games for road trips.
 If there are any games not listed here that you are curious about or any other questions that you have, leave a comment and I will let you know what we think.
 I hope that your road trips are filled with fun!